cloudify-examples/aws-example-network/README.md

 On your Cloudify Manager, navigate to `Local Blueprints` select `Upload`.

+_Hint: You may provide the URL to the github archive, [right-click and copy URL](https://github.com/cloudify-examples/vpc-scenario2-blueprint/archive/master.zip), or download the archive and provide the archive as an attachment to upload._

-Once you see the new blueprint, select `Deploy`.
+After the new blueprint has been created, select `Deploy`.

-Navigate to `Deployments`, find your `deployment` select `Install` from the `workflow`'s menu.
-At this stage, provide your own values for any of the default `inputs` values.
+Navigate to `Deployments`, find your new deployment, select `Install` from the `workflow`'s menu.
+At this stage, you may provide your own values for any of the default `deployment inputs`.

 ## Uninstallation